apache/datasketches-memory/docs/maven.md

 aggregator project (the `datasketches-memory-root` project), together with a set of submodules.
 The aggregator's configuration is inherited by each submodule, thus reducing duplication.

-`datasketches-memory` makes use of some features of the Java platform, for example, `Unsafe`, which have evolved in Java versions 9 and above.
+Datasketches Memory makes use of some features of the Java platform, for example, `Unsafe`, which have evolved in Java versions 9 and above.
 Therefore, a multi-module project allows us to add support for later versions of Java by using independent Maven modules to target platform-specific APIs.
 For example, to deallocate references a `sun.misc.Cleaner` will be used